PUT THAT MOUTH TO GOOD USE.

-Some personal stories and anecdotes of owners, Bruce Ricketts & Jae Pickrell were also included in the mix.
+Some personal stories and anecdotes of the owners, Bruce Ricketts & Jae Pickrell were also included in the mix of posters.
 Spot them if you can.